Skip to main content

 Once you have found your search items, you can continue to add your columns to the table through either Rules or Shortcuts.
 Creating new columns in a Scaling Table gives you more information to operate with, allowing you to perform more complex logic or multivariate Formulas to get your desired output.
 There are many different Column Rules that enable you to find more data, calculate and define new values, or find and change text.
 A full list of the available rules can be found here.

-Shortcuts are another way to quickly populate new columns with properties, descendants, and ancestors.
-If you’ve started your Scaling Table by doing a Property Search for assets, using the Create Descendant Column Shortcut is the fastest way to bring in your signals, scalars, or conditions associated with each asset to be able to start building calculations.
+Shortcuts are another way to quickly populate new columns with properties, descendants, and ancestors and can be accessed through the 3 dot menu for a column or through the tool bar.
+If you’ve started your Scaling Table by doing a Property Search for assets, using the Create Descendant Column is the fastest way to bring in your signals, scalars, or conditions associated with each asset to be able to start building calculations.
 Ancestors allow you to navigate up layers in your tree, and the property shortcut lets you extract information from the items in that column.

 Once you have some signals, conditions, and/or scalars in your table, one of the most commonly used rules is the Formula Creator.
 Similar to the Formula Tool in Seeq Workbench, this allows you to create new calculations for all of the applicable rows of your table.
 The formula syntax is the same that you use in the Formula Tool.